Have you imagined yourself fly fishing the Toccoa River? one of the top rivers in north Georgia?

 Flies to Use

-In regard to fly fishing the upper section of the Toccoa River, Near Helen Georgia, the best patterns of flies to fish with are attractor patterns like royal stimulators or royal wulfs.
+In regard to fly fishing in the upper section of the Toccoa River, Near Helen Georgia, the best patterns of flies to fish with are attractor patterns like royal stimulators or royal wolfs.
 These imitate a wide variety of insects that may be coming off during the year.
-In this section of freestone river the hatches are not as consistent and more difficult to determine.
+In this section of Freestone River, the hatches are not as consistent and more difficult to determine.

 • Elk Hair Caddis